Visiting the buried city of Akrotiri Santorini: Greece’s Pompeii

 The ruins of Akrotiri make an easy Santorini day trip.
 They’re located in the south of the island, 20 minutes’ drive from Fira.
 If you don’t have a car there are hourly buses from Fira bus station to Akrotiri, which take around 25 minutes and cost €2 one way.

-There are a few information boards dotted around the site which give you some basic information about what you’re looking at.
-But if you want to get more of an insight into Akrotiri it’s worth hiring a guide – you can pre-book an hour-long private guided tour,* download an audio guide app, or there are usually guides waiting at the entrance.
+There are a few information boards around the site with basic information.
+But if you want more of an insight, it’s worth hiring a guide – you can pre-book an hour-long private guided tour,* download an audio guide app, or there are usually guides at the entrance.

 Will be visiting Santorini this April-May and will be adding a visit to Akritori to our stay.
 Thank you for sharing information about this ancient city.